MaastrichtU-IDS/translator-openpredict/README.md

 ---

+## More about the data

+Gold standard drug-disease indications retrieved from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3159979

+---

 # More about the data model

 Metadata about runs, models evaluations, features are stored using the [ML Schema ontology](http://ml-schema.github.io/documentation/ML%20Schema.html) in a RDF triplestore (Ontotext GraphDB).